mgpirmal/Generate_Readme/README.md

   ## Usage

-  To save time and have a template for future project readmes
+  To save time on future projects

   ## Contributing